Medically reviewed by Drugs.com. Last updated on Apr 19, 2019.

 Note: Use as intravenous regional anesthesia (Bier block) is considered contraindicated per accepted clinical practice due to reports of cardiac arrest and death.

-Canadian labeling: Additional contraindications (not in US labeling): Obstetric paracervical block anesthesia; severe shock and in heart block where there is inflammation and/or sepsis near the proposed injection site.
+Canadian labeling: Additional contraindications (not in US labeling): IV regional anesthesia (Bier block); severe shock and in heart block where there is inflammation and/or sepsis near the proposed injection site (Marcaine only).

 Note: Dose varies with procedure, depth of anesthesia, vascularity of tissues, duration of anesthesia, and condition of patient.
 Do not use solutions containing preservatives for caudal or epidural block.